awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 To launch an EC2 instance into a specific default subnet in your default VPC, specify its subnet ID or Availability Zone\.

-## Deleting your default subnets and default VPC<a name="deleting-default-vpc"></a>
+## Delete your default subnets and default VPC<a name="deleting-default-vpc"></a>

 You can delete a default subnet or default VPC just as you can delete any other subnet or VPC\.
-For more information, see [Working with VPCs and subnets](working-with-vpcs.md)\.
+For more information, see [Work with VPCs and subnets](working-with-vpcs.md)\.
 However, if you delete your default subnets or default VPC, you must explicitly specify a subnet in another VPC in which to launch your instance, because you can't launch instances into EC2\-Classic\.
 If you do not have another VPC, you must create a nondefault VPC and nondefault subnet\.
-For more information, see [Creating a VPC](working-with-vpcs.md#Create-VPC)\.
+For more information, see [Create a VPC](working-with-vpcs.md#Create-VPC)\.

 If you delete your default VPC, you can create a new one\.
-For more information, see [Creating a default VPC](#create-default-vpc)\.
+For more information, see [Create a default VPC](#create-default-vpc)\.

 If you delete a default subnet, you can create a new one\.
-For more information, see [Creating a default subnet](#create-default-subnet)\.
+For more information, see [Create a default subnet](#create-default-subnet)\.
 Alternatively, you can create a nondefault subnet in your default VPC and contact AWS Support to mark the subnet as a default subnet\.
 You must provide the following details: your AWS account ID, the Region, and the subnet ID\.
 To ensure that your new default subnet behaves as expected, modify the subnet attribute to assign public IP addresses to instances that are launched in that subnet\.
-For more information, see [Modifying the public IPv4 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-public-ip)\.
+For more information, see [Modify the public IPv4 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-public-ip)\.
 You can only have one default subnet per Availability Zone\.
 You cannot create a default subnet in a nondefault VPC\.

-## Creating a default VPC<a name="create-default-vpc"></a>
+## Create a default VPC<a name="create-default-vpc"></a>

 If you delete your default VPC, you can create a new one\.
 You cannot restore a previous default VPC that you deleted, and you cannot mark an existing nondefault VPC as a default VPC\.
 If your account supports EC2\-Classic, you cannot use these procedures to create a default VPC in a Region that supports EC2\-Classic\.